ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 | y         | Reattempt interval in seconds (7-255) - 8 is the default.    |
 | z         | Number of join attempts (0-255) - 0 is default.              |

-After 5 or 6&nbsp;seconds, if the request is successfully received by a LoRa gateway, you should see `+EVT:JOINED` status reply, as shown in the figure below:
+After 5 or 6 seconds, if the request is successfully received by a LoRa gateway, you should see `+EVT:JOINED` status reply, as shown in the figure below:

 :::tip NOTE
 If the OTAA device fails to join, ensure the following: